 Will decent American conservatives see their duty in time, the same way that members of the ADA and AFL-CIO and NAACP saw theirs, way back in 1947?
 Or will we finally see how decisively different these two movements really are, when the chips are down?
 One with a record of openminded heroism and the other... displaying craven cowardice till the bitter end?

 Alas, Newt Gingrich hasn't stepped forward yet.
-(An in-depth essay re appraises Gingrich's 1994 Contract With America, considering how this masterful piece of 20th Century political polemic might be used by the other side, in the 21st.
+(An in-depth essay 'Should Democrats Issue a New Contract with America'? re-appraises Gingrich's 1994 Contract with America, considering how this masterful piece of 20th Century political polemic might be used by the other side, in the 21st.
 Indeed, Gingrich might even approve... if his goal remained sincere.)

 (And yet, George F. Will, like Cato, continues shrieking hysterically at anemic Carthage, while making wincing excuses for a homegrown tyranny.)